How to Buy an Abandoned House: Take Advantage of Derelict Property

 2. Find an abandoned house for sale

 Fortunately for investors looking to buy an abandoned house with potential, there are many ways to hunt them down.
 The biggest online players can offer opportunities for buyers.
-Rightmove will occasionally highlight derelict or renovation projects with great potential, while Zoopla has been known to list properties valued at £10,000 or less.
+Websites such as propertytorenovate.co.uk[3] will feature derelict or renovation projects with great potential, while Zoopla has been known to list properties valued at £10,000 or less[4].
 Abandoned homes can also often turn up in auction houses, so it’s worth keeping an eye on what lots are on the horizon.

 For those needing a bit more help with the leg work, there are sites entirely dedicated to finding abandoned property and guiding the purchasing process.
-Examples include derelictpropertyforsale.co.uk and propertytorenovate.co.uk.
+An obvious example includes derelictpropertyforsale.co.uk[5].

 Local authorities can also be contacted for details on any unregistered properties in their area.
 If investors have a specific location in mind, they may be able to simply drive around the area to find abandoned or run-down houses.
 If one is found, they can then start making enquiries on who the current owner is.
 Buyers may have better luck finding derelict and/or abandoned properties in rural countryside areas, as opposed to densely populated cities.